alex2276564/PermGuard/README.md

 ### Compliance with Security Standards:

+**Note:** The following compliance features are implemented within the PermGuard plugin itself.
+Your server's overall security compliance depends on your complete infrastructure setup, proper configuration of all components, and following security best practices across your entire system.

 - **Least Privilege Principle (ISO/IEC 15408):** Ensures that users have only the minimum permissions necessary to perform their tasks, reducing the risk of privilege abuse.
 - **Audit Logging (ISO/IEC 27001):** Provides detailed logs of all permission-related activities, facilitating compliance audits and forensic analysis.
 - **ISO/IEC 27001 Compliance:** PermGuard helps servers adhere to information security management best practices by enforcing strict permission controls and audit logging.